 openidconnect 5

 3. In the popup that appears, enter a Claim name and Claim Value.
 The Claim Name is just a user-friendly string to identify the custom claim.
-The Claim Value is the attribute in FID
+The Claim Value is the attribute in Identity Data Management.

 openidconnect 6